 All students will have their application reviewed before submission.
 There are two options for turning in an application:

-- In the first half of October, students may turn in an application during an appointment they schedule with the Office of Nationally Competitive Awards.
+- In the first half of October, students may have their application reviewed during a Microsoft Teams appointment they schedule with the Office of Nationally Competitive Awards.